marian963/MayoClinic_Kaggle/README.md

 ## Overview

 The task in this challenge is to identify the origins of blood clot.
+There are blood sample slides (images) that can be used to visualize the data.
+The images from train file can be used to train the data.

 ## Summary of Workdone